Justthingsido/justthingsido.com/_drafts/2016/2016-02-02-Power-of-the-Mind.md

 ---
 layout: post
-title: "Dreamland"
+title: "Power of the mind"
 date: "2016-01-01"
 categories: Articles
 ---

 It's surprising to know how the mind works.

 I asked my uncle how he saw his memories, and he replied that he saw them as archives.
-When we asked him about his mom's name, he said he was searching for it, as if his mind was a computer searching for files in it's harddrive.
+When we asked him about his mom's name, He said that there were too many names that he couldn't see well.
+Then it he started moving his fingers, left hand, as if he was controling something, and only said that he was searching, and then he said, i found it, but the first time he couldn't read it. he said he was searching for it, The second time he said i found it and he was able to tell his mom's name. as if his mind was a computer searching for files in it's harddrive.
 It is highly posible that he has a photographic memory and that he accesses his memories in the form of archives (Folders).
 It gives me the impression that he is able to read words from this archives, or papers.
 It appears that he is able to read from this papers in a similar way as when we have multiple papers on our table, and are trying to read it without picking them up.

 I asked him if he was able to save things in his archive, and he replied that he wasn't sure.
 I told him to save all his information somwhere safe where he can access it later after he wakes up.